magento/knowledge-base/src/how-to/general/mbi-guidance-on-using-magento-bi-features.md

 ---
 title: "MBI: Guidance on using Magento BI features"
-labels: "MBI,Magento Business Intelligence,analysis,data,data discrepancies,database,how to,reports"
+labels: MBI,Magento Business Intelligence,analysis,data,data discrepancies,database,how to,reports
 ---

 Have a quick question about a Magento BI feature?
 If so, we’re here to help.
 To get started, we recommend checking out these helpful articles: